 - Dinner: Porterhouse or ribeye steak

-There’s no direct research on a carnivorous diet yet.
+Scientists and researchers haven’t studied a carnivorous diet directly.
 However, there are studies on low-carb, ketogenic, zero-fiber, and other related diets that shed light on how carnivore might be good for you.

 Carnivore Puts You Into Ketosis

 When you’re in ketosis, your body runs on ketones for fuel instead of carbs.
 Ketosis comes with a variety of health benefits, ranging from decreased inflammation to appetite suppression to increased mental clarity[*][*].

 Theoretically, you would get similar benefits from the carnivore diet.
 It’s perfectly viable to run on fat without eating carbs.
 In fact, many people feel better when they cut out carbohydrates.

 You can get the few carbs you need from gluconeogenesis — your body will convert protein to sugar to fuel processes that require carbohydrates.

 Your Nutrient Needs May Change on Carnivore

 When you eat zero carbs, your metabolism runs very differently than it does on a higher-carb diet, and your nutrient needs may shift as a result.

 For example, glucose metabolism uses a lot of vitamin A, and cutting out carbs may decrease your vitamin A requirement[*].
 Additionally, people on a low-carb diet show a higher antioxidant status, despite eating fewer antioxidants than people on a higher-carb diet.
 This suggests that carbohydrate metabolism may increase antioxidant demands as well[*].

 This is fairly speculative, but more people report thriving on an all-meat diet in the long-term (for more than a year) without supplements.
 They also say their blood work shows no nutrient deficiencies.

 A common concern with a carnivore diet is scurvy from lack of vitamin C. There’s a section on that below.

 In theory — and, according to practicing carnivores — it’s possible to eat nothing but meat and maintain a healthy metabolism, with no nutrient deficiencies.
 Dietary carbohydrates are not technically necessary for your body to run.